Working with children (Blue Card)

 What do the working with children obligations mean for clubs?

-If you are a sports clubs who works with children, not matter if you do paid work or volunteer in junior or disability sports in the QLD, the Queensland State Government have identified how working with children will relate to sports clubs.
+If you are a sports club who works with children, not matter if you do paid work or volunteer in junior or disability sports in the QLD, the Queensland State Government have identified how working with children will relate to sports clubs.

 Who needs a Blue Card?